awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

   Components can have any number of artifacts, which are component binaries\.
 Artifacts can include scripts, compiled code, static resources, and any other files that a component consumes\.
 Components can also consume artifacts from component dependencies\.

 With AWS IoT Greengrass, you can develop and test components on your Greengrass core device without interaction with the AWS Cloud\.
 When you complete your component, you can upload it to AWS IoT Greengrass to deploy it to other devices\.
-For more information, see [Manage AWS IoT Greengrass components](manage-components.md)\.
+For more information, see [Develop AWS IoT Greengrass components](develop-greengrass-components.md)\.

 In this section, you learn how to create and run a basic Hello World component\.

 **To create a Hello World component**

 1. On your Greengrass core device, run the following command to change to the AWS IoT Greengrass installation folder to use for local development\.
-Replace *\~/GreengrassCore* with the path to the installation folder\.
+Replace *\~/GreengrassInstaller* with the path to the installation folder\.

    ```
-   cd ~/GreengrassCore
+   cd ~/GreengrassInstaller
    ```

 1. AWS IoT Greengrass expects that component recipes and artifacts are in separate folders\.